 Ever traded on a centralized exchange?
 All such exchanges work on an order book mechanism.
 In other words, all your buy/sell orders are listed on a centralized ledger.
-Comes along someone willing to exchange their assets at a price quoted by you, and the trade is executed.
+If someone comes along to exchange their assets at a price you quote, the trade goes through.

 But what happens in a decentralized exchange?
 There’s no central authority managing a book.
-Apart from that, you can’t be waiting forever for someone to exchange their assets with you.
+Apart from that, you can’t wait forever for someone to exchange their assets with you.

 As a result, the industry came up with the concept of liquidity pools.
 The idea is pretty simple.
 A few individuals pool their assets in a 1:1 ratio.
 For example, in a pool that allows users to exchange ETH and USDT, any individual could deposit ETH and USDT in equal amounts to maintain the pool balance and become a liquidity provider.

 Now any trader can come and exchange their ETH with USDT or vice versa.

 But why would someone provide liquidity to a protocol?
 Well, that is where the farming begins.
 You get a share of the fee that the protocol charges.
 This fee depends on the proportion in which you deposited the funds.
 So if you deposited $100 in a pool with $1000 worth of funds, you get 10% of the total fee.

 You often pay this fee through liquidity provider (LP) tokens.
 Think of them as the receipt of your deposit.

 2. Borrowing and lending

 Borrowing and lending are the backbones of every strong economy.
 In traditional finance, banks carry out this lending activity primarily by using the money deposited by people like you and me.
 They charge a certain % interest for this from the borrower and give it back to us by keeping a sizeable chunk for themselves.